 “The way I look at it, what we need is more of a whole-person approach.
 You take all of you to work and you take your work home, even if it's just in your head.
 Success in one affects the other.
 What you need is some wiggle room.
 It’s a work-life jigsaw – when work and life fit together it presents a pretty picture.”

 So how can we go about making this wiggle room?
-Below we share some tips to stop work taking over all areas of your life.
+Below we share some tips to stop work from taking over all areas of your life.

 1. Set communication expectations

 A struggle many of us deal with is being expected to take calls or answer emails outside of our working hours.
-It’s important to note here that in some lines of work, this can be unavoidable, but in many cases we are in control of how and when we communicate about work.
+It’s important to note here that in some lines of work, this can be unavoidable but, in many cases, we are in control of how and when we communicate about work.

 To take back some of this control, it’s important to set expectations with those who may try and contact you.
 You could inform people of when and how often you check emails via an auto-response or let your staff know what hours you are contactable.